-6.7.4.
+6.5.4.
 Geriatric Patients

 There is no safety information regarding the use of SBT777101 in geriatric patients.
 Investigators should consider the benefits and risks of SBT777101 in patients aged 65 years and older.
-Patients ≥ 70 years of age will not be allowed to enroll in studies with this product.
-Any use of SBT777101 in geriatric populations will consider FDA Guidelines for the Study of Drugs

-Likely to be Used in the Elderly and ICH E-7 Guideline for Industry Studies in Support of Special Populations: Geriatrics.
+Patients ≥70 years of age will not be allowed to enroll in studies with this product.
+Any use of SBT777101 in geriatric populations will consider FDA Guidelines for the Study of Drugs Likely to be Used in the Elderly and ICH E-7 Guideline for Industry Studies in Support of Special Populations: Geriatrics.

-6.8.
+6.6.
 Concomitant Use with Other Medications

-No studies assessing the interaction of SBT777101 with other concomitant medications have been performed.
-Details on the potential interaction of SBT777101 with permitted and prohibited concomitant medications are included in the study protocol.
+No clinical studies assessing the interaction of SBT777101 with other concomitant medications have been performed.
+Details on the potential interaction of SBT777101 with permitted and prohibited concomitant medications are included in the study protocols.

-6.9.
+6.7.
 Overdose

 No data on overdose has been generated to date.
-Guidelines on monitoring and reporting overdose are provided in the study protocol.
+Guidelines on monitoring and reporting overdose are provided in the study protocols.

-6.10.
+6.8.
 Starting Dose, Maximum Dose and Dose Escalation

 Given the lack of direct translatability to in vivo models, it is not possible to use a no observed adverse effect level (NOAEL) or minimal observed biologic effect level (MABEL) approach from nonclinical studies to determine the starting dose or an expected maximum dose level.
-The planned starting dose for the initial cohort in the Phase 1 study is 100 x106 CAR+T cells (based on EGFR expression) administered by IV infusion.
-This low dose level is similar to the starting dose level administered to subjects in multiple clinical trials and case reports using polyclonal autologous and alloantigen-specific Treg cellular therapy in disease indications including Type 1 diabetes, graft versus host disease, kidney and liver transplantation, lupus and Crohn's disease (Bluestone et al., 2015; Chandran et al., 2017; Dall' Era et al, 2019; Desreumaux et al., 2012; Marek-Trzonkowska et al., 2014; Mathew et al., 2018; Roemhild et al., 2020).
+The starting dose for the initial cohort in the Phase 1 study is $100 \times 10^6$ CAR+ T cells (based on EGFR expression) administered by IV infusion.
+This low dose level is similar to the starting dose level administered to participants in multiple clinical studies and case reports using polyclonal autologous and alloantigen-specific Treg cellular therapy in disease indications including Type 1 diabetes, graft versus host disease, kidney and liver transplantation, lupus and Crohn's disease (Bluestone et al., 2015; Chandran et al., 2017; Dall' Era et al, 2019; Desreumaux et al., 2012; Marek-Trzonkowska et al., 2014; Mathew et al., 2018; Roemhild et al., 2020).
+The dose selected for the next cohort will be no more than 3-fold higher than that administered in the cleared cohort.
+This aligns with the dose escalation regimen utilized in other Treg studies (Bluestone et al., 2015; Brunstein et al., 2011; Mathew et al., 2018; Roemhild et al., 2020).

-Unlike prior Treg products, SBT777101 includes the addition of a CAR.
+Unlike most other Treg products, SBT777101 includes the addition of a CAR.
 While this introduces a modification to the cell, addition of the CAR to the Tregs is not expected to negatively alter the benefit-risk ratio compared to untransduced Treg cells.
 This is supported by data from studies with allo-antigen specific Tregs, where the potency of the allo-antigen Tregs is increased over that for polyclonal Tregs (Jiang et al., 2006; Golshayan et al., 2007).
 The increase in specificity of the Treg via the T cell receptor did not lead to a change in safety profile compared to polyclonal Treg therapies in clinical studies and the doses administered were within range of the proposed starting dose and were well tolerated.
 The starting dose level is also consistent with the doses of allo-antigen Treg therapy previously given to transplant patients (Brunstein et al., 2011; Todo et al., 2016; Trzonkowski et al., 2009; NCT02474199, 2022).